Why does the accuracy of your sales forecast matter?

 - There are practices fundamental to all commercial activities that, when applied consistently, will be successful.
 Business development and sales management are no different.

 Tailored in delivery to the unique characteristics of the business.

 - Led by structured interviews with the leadership team, the framework is adapted into a new shape, specific to the business under the microscope.

 Where has SUM been used?

 Applicable to medium sized and listed enterprises, the results produced by Sales Under the Microscope are price sensitive.

 However, some anonymised results include:

-Validating the sales pipeline leading to a revision of the revenue forecasts for a listed company.
+Validated thoroughly the sales pipeline for a listed company which led to a revision of the revenue forecasts.

-Understanding weaknesses in sales performance arising from skills gaps and providing a development plan for recovery.
+Highlighted weaknesses in sales performance arising from skills gaps and provided a development plan for recovery.

-Reviewing sales strategy and introducing new approaches to secure existing revenue streams and improve growth potential.
+Reviewed sales strategy and introduced new approaches to secure existing revenue streams and improve growth potential.